sroychow/TestBeamSoftware/README.md

 ## Beam Test Data Analysis Software
 ##FOR NOV17 FNAL testbeam
-## Installation

-Set up ROOT(works with ROOT 5, requires ROOT to be compiled with libminut2)
+## Set up gcc and ROOT(works with ROOT 6, requires ROOT to be compiled with libminut2)
-##On lxplus, you can setup gcc and root as follows
+##On lxplus: you can setup gcc and root as follows
-source /afs/cern.ch/sw/lcg/external/gcc/4.9/x86_64-slc6-gcc49-opt/setup.sh

-source /afs/cern.ch/sw/lcg/app/releases/ROOT/5.34.36/x86_64-slc6-gcc49-opt/root/bin/thisroot.sh
+cmsrel CMSSW_9_3_0

+cd CMSSW_9_3_0/src

+cmsenv

+This will set the required gcc and ROOT required.

+##Fetch the software and compile
 git clone https://github.com/sroychow/TestBeamSoftware.git

 cd TestBeamSoftware

-git checkout may16dev
+git checkout nov17

-#Set to NOV_15 or MAY_16 or OCT_16
-setenv  BT_ERA OCT_16
+setenv  SOURCE_DIR $PWD

 make cint

 make

+**Set SOURCE_DIR environment variable:Should point to the directory where TestBeamSoftware is checked out.
+This must be set evrtytime a new shell is opened.

+**For mac users with Xcode 9, change the compiler in MakeFile to clag++ instead of g++

+##Basic usage :-
+./<application name> <jobcard-name>

 ## Usage
 ##Running on tuple